ForceManager/forcemanager-cli/README.md

 # ForceManager CLI

-Development tool to create ForceManager Fragments.
+A development tool to create ForceManager Fragments.

-Fragments are isolated parts of code embeded in ForceManager divided in 3 types: Widgets, Forms and Pages.
+Fragments are isolated parts of code embedded in ForceManager divided into 3 types: Widgets, Forms, and Pages.

 ## ⭐️ Features